OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: System Description

-\paragraph{Federated learning.} A much more complex use case is federated learning, an approach to machine learning where client devices train a model on local data.
-One round consists of sending a global model to all clients.
-Afterwards, client devices train the model with local data and send their updated local model to a central computer, which averages the received local models to a new global model.
-As long as its error exceeds the provided threshold, this process is repeated.
-The \texttt{assignment\_handler} process that is spawned by the \texttt{cloud} process initializes the model with arbitrary parameter values.
-The state of the assignment handler furthermore contains a value $\epsilon$, which is the desired maximal validation error of the machine learning model.
-For each round of the training process, the assignment handler sends the current model to every \texttt{client} process.
-In turn, clients train the model with local data.
-Then, they send the updated local model to the assignment handler.
-The subsequent task of the assignment handler is to create a new global model, which is based on the updated local models that were received.
-Afterwards, the assignment handler evaluates the new global model with a validation data set.
-If the resulting error exceeds the desired value $\epsilon$, training continues by sending the new global model to all client processes, and so on.
-Otherwise, training has been completed and the model is sent to the user.
+\paragraph{Federated learning.} A much more complex use case is federated learning, which was previously mentioned in Sect.~\ref{p2}.
+This maps to OODIDA as follows: The assignment handler~$b'$ that is spawned by cloud node~$b$ initializes the global model with arbitrary parameter values and afterwards sends it to the chosen client nodes as a local model for training.
+After concluding this training pass, each task handler sends its updated local model to~$b'$.
+Subsequently, $b'$ creates a new global model based on the updated local models and evaluates it with a validation data set.
+If the resulting error exceeds $\epsilon$, training continues by sending the new global model to clients for training, and so on.
+Otherwise, training is considered complete and the model is sent to the user.

-\paragraph{Combined work flows.} So far, we have discussed isolated tasks.
-However, the user front-end also facilitates combined workflows, where the results of one assignment serve as the input for a subsequent one.
-For example, consider the case of predictive maintenance, for which the user issues a whole-fleet assignment.
-Some of the clients report that there is no issue, and others that there is potential need for maintenance, so the IDs of the latter are filtered out.
-We then take the set difference of the set of all active client IDs and the set of client IDs for which we have received results, and send out a sub-fleet assignment targeting the missing client IDs.
-This loop continues until we have received reports from all active vehicles.